 The applicant has addressed the criteria cited in the Land Development Regulations applicable to the subject project under Section C, Terms of Agreement 5.
 Site Plan.
-Also addressed more specifically in subsection (c) as related to the conformity with the Major Development Plan.

 (5) A description of the public facilities that will service the development, including designation of the entity that will be providing such facilities.
 Additionally, if new facilities are needed to serve the project, the date by which such facilities will be constructed shall be provided.
 A schedule to ensure that public facilities shall be available concurrent with the impacts of the development shall also be provided.
 Such schedule, relating the provision of public facilities or services to events or thresholds in the development, may be substituted for the certain dates required under this subsection.